sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 ![Image:Studydesign.jpg](/assets/images/studydesign7.png)

 The three push buttons on the top panel may be used to:
- - add a new design ("Add
+ - Add a new design ("Add
-design"),
+design")
-- rename a given design ("Rename design"),
+- Rename a given design ("Rename design")
-- or delete a given
+- Or delete a given
-design ("Delete design").
+design ("Delete design")

 Note that the first design cannot be deleted.
 The design does not have a name because it was automatically generated when importing the data.
 You press the *Rename* button and name the design *Comparing memorize, ignore, and probe letters*.

 The four push buttons on the bottom panel may be used to:
-- add a new independent variable to the current design.
+- Add a new independent variable to the current design
-- edit an independent variable
+- Edit an independent variable
-- delete and independent variable
+- Delete and independent variable
-- list independent variables
+- List independent variables

-Press the *Edit* button.
+Press the *Edit* button in the lower panel.
 The following GUI pops up.
 We can see that the *condition* independent variable is selected.
 We can also see that the two conditions are *ignore* (letters), *memorize* (letters), and  *probe* (letters).

 ![Image:Studydesign.jpg](/assets/images/studydesign8.png)